 In order to ensure that required long distance coordination may be completed in time to accommodate admission for the desired term, admission applications must be received by the following deadline dates: Fall, May 15; Spring, October 1; Summer, March 15.
 Entering international students must provide an affidavit of financial support.
-Students must have maintained a grade point average of "C" in core courses; must have earned five passes on a national or a local examination; and must have attained a minimum score of 500 on the TOEFL (Test of English as a Foreign Language).
+Students must have maintained a grade point average of "C" in core courses; must have earned five passes on a national or a local examination; and must have attained a minimum score of 500 (paper-based test) or 61 (internet-based test) on the TOEFL (Test of English as a Foreign Language) or a 5.5 on the International

+English Testing Systems (ELS) Certification Examination.
 A letter of recommendation from an applicant's principal or college advisor is also required.
-International students who receive a certificate of eligibility (the I-20) from the University are eligible to transfer to other institutions.
+International students who receive a certificate of eligibility (the I-20) from the University are eligible to transfer to other institutions after two semesters of attendance.